elotroalex/chiens/_texts/translation.md

 - {:.sp} The Traveler.

-- Oof, I come from afar.
+- Whew, I come from afar.

 - {:.sp} The Good People.